zapier/zapier-platform/packages/zapier-platform-cli/README.md

 ## Output Fields

-On each trigger, search, or create in the operation directive, you can provide an array of objects as fields under the `outputFields`.
+On each trigger, search, or create in the operation directive - you can provide an array of objects as fields under the `outputFields`.
 Output Fields are what your users would see when they select a field provided by your trigger, search or create to map it to another.

 Output Fields are optional, but can be used to: